8e7an/dotvim/NOTES.md

 `d` Deletes the visually selected text.

-`o` Move to other end of marked area.
+`o` Move to other end of the visually selected area.

-`O` Move to other side of the line of the marked area.
+`O` Move to other side of the line of the visually selected area.

 `w` Select next word.